Banging Toolbox

 • Don’t use hammers that have mushroomed heads or are just worn out from excessive use.

 Furthermore, it’s best to avoid using hammers that have sharp edges or uncomfortable grip as their prolonged use can cut off blood circulation in your fingers and affect your workflow.
+Know what jobs you need with the hammer and I’m sure there’s the right type of hammer for the job.

 Comparing metal framing hammers